VCU School of Education

 Virginia Commonwealth University School of Education is a school of education located in the United States city of Richmond.
 It is a core institution for Virginia's teachers.

 History

 The School of Education was created in 1964 in part of the Richmond Professional Institute.
-By the decision of the state legislature, the school became a part of VCU in 1968.
+By the decision of the state legislature, that school became a part of VCU in 1968, along with the Medical College of Virginia.
 Roughly 3,800 students enrolled at VCU enroll in the School of Education.